Catapush/catapush-docs/MultiplatformSDK/DOCUMENTATION_MULTIPLATFORM_SDK_ANDROID.md

 ### Does the SDK use RxJava?

-The SDK uses [Reaktive](https://github.com/badoo/Reaktive) internally for KMP-compatible reactive streams.
-Reaktive is a private dependency of the SDK and is **not** exposed on the public API; your app does not need to depend on RxJava or Reaktive.
-The public API uses `kotlinx.coroutines.Flow` for streams and plain `Callback` interfaces for one-shot operations.
+No. The public API uses `kotlinx.coroutines.Flow` for streams and plain `Callback` interfaces for one-shot operations.
+Your app does not need to depend on RxJava.

 ### Is there an example project available?